nanoporetech/katuali/docs/examples.rst

 intermediate results), but differ in assembly or consensus methods.

-For example, if we wish to basecall with guppy, assemble with canu, run medaka on the canu assembly, and seperately run nanopolish on the canu assembly, we could use the targets:
+For example, if we wish to basecall with guppy, assemble with canu, run racon followed by medaka on the canu assembly, and seperately run medaka directly on the canu assembly, we could use the targets:

 .. code-block:: bash

+    katuali run1/basecall/guppy/canu_gsz_4.0M/racon/medaka/consensus.fasta \
-    katuali run1/basecall/guppy/canu_gsz_4.0M/nanopolish/consensus.fasta run1/basecall/guppy/canu_gsz_4.0M/medaka/consensus.fasta
+            run1/basecall/guppy/canu_gsz_4.0M/medaka/consensus.fasta

-`Snakemake` will create a graph of tasks to perform the common basecall and assembly tasks, then run separately nanopolish and medaka from the same inputs (and in parallel, given enough resource).
+`Snakemake` will create a graph of tasks to perform the common basecall and assembly tasks, then run separately two indepdendent medaka tasks from the same inputs (and in parallel, given enough resource).